Georgia State Route 227

-State Route 227 (SR 227) is a 2.2 mi connecting state highway that travels south-to-north through portions of Treutlen County in the east-central part of the U.S. state of Georgia.
+State Route 227 (SR 227) is a 2.2 mi connecting state highway that travels south-to-north through portions of Treutlen County in the southern part of the U.S. state of Georgia.
+It is considered the third-shortest state in the state.

 Route description

 SR 227 begins at an intersection with SR 46 east of Soperton.
 Here, the roadway continues as unsigned Treutlen County Road 141 (Sweet Onion Road).
 SR 46 heads northwest to the Treutlen County Airport and Soperton.
 It heads north, intersecting Treutlen CR 60 (Gillis Tennant Road).
 Then, it intersects Treutlen CR 45 (Joe Moxley Road, which heads northeast) and Corsey Grove Way (which heads southwest).
 A short distance to the north-northwest, it meets its northern terminus, an intersection with US 221/SR 56, northeast of Soperton.

 SR 227 is not part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility and defense.